usethesource/rascal-website/courses/Bibliography/Bibliography.md

 This literature is about the meta systems themselves, their design and their evaluation.

 ### 2020's

 * 🎓Mauricio Merino Verano, Engineering Language-Parametric End-User Programming Environments for DSLs (2022) TU Eindhoven.
    > Inspired by industrial use cases at Canon Producting Printing, this thesis adds "Notebooks" and "Block-based languages" to the
    > Rascal technological space.
 Generating notebook interfaces for DSLs, like IDEs, and deriving usable block-based language interfaces
    > from context-free grammars are two highlights.
+* Mauricio Verano Merino, Tom Beckmann, Tijs van der Storm, Robert Hirschfeld, and Jurgen J. Vinju.
+Getting Grammars into Shape for Block-based.
+(2021)  International Conference on Software Language Engineering.
+   > We can generate block-based syntax editors from context-free grammars.
+The paper bridges between the grammarware and blockware technological spaces.
+A collaboration with TU Eindhoven en Canon Production Printing.
+* Jurgen J. Vinju and Tijs van der Storm.
+Bacatá: Notebooks for DSLs, Almost for Free.
+(2020) &lt;Programming&gt; Journal and DSLDI 2020
+   > We can generate Jupyter Notebook interfaces for language descriptions in Rascal, similar to the way we can generate Eclipse plugins and VScode extensions,
+   > but with a very different user experience.

 ### 2010's

+* Jouke Stoel, Tijs van der Storm, Jurgen J. Vinju.
+AlleAlle: Bounded Relational Model Finding with Unbounded Data.
+(2019) SPLASH Onward!
+   > AlleAlle is an (intermediate) domain specific language for expressing constraints on relations with data.
+It can be seen as
+   > as generalized version of Alloy.
+It is implemented in Rascal and uses Z3, and serves as a high-level back-end for DSL analysis tools.
+* Rodin Aarssen, Tijs van der Storm, Jurgen J. Vinju.
+Concrete Syntax with Black Box Parsers.
+(2019) &lt;Programming&gt; Journal.
+   > We add concrete syntax for parsers not generated from context-free grammars in Rascal, but rather coupled external (open) parsers for existing programming languages.
+   > This is in collaboration with TU Eindhoven and Philips Healthcare.
+* Paul Klint, Tijs van der Storm and Jurgen J. Vinju.
+Rascal, 10 years later.
+(2019) Invited paper after the IEEE SCAM Most Influential Paper award for Rascal: A Domain Specific Language for Source Code Analysis and Manipulation
+   > This paper reports on 10 years of Rascal development and application in research, education and industry.
 * Paul Klint, Tijs van der Storm, and Jurgen Vinju.
 EASY Meta-programming with Rascal.
 Leveraging the Extract-Analyze-Synthesize Paradigm for Meta-programming.
 (2010) In Proceedings of the 3rd International Summer School on Generative and Transformational Techniques in Software Engineering (GTTSE'09), LNCS.
 Springer.
    > This is a comprehensive overview of the first release of Rascal as it was used in education at the Master Software Engineering for the first time in
    > 2009, and at the summer school in Braga that year.
 Note that the language has evolved quite a bit since then, so as a manual it is not apropriate anymore.